The impact of social distancing to limit the spread of Covid-19 has had a marked impact on the UK’s demand for electricity.

 Because without the expected level of demand to absorb generation during times of high wind or solar PV output, National Grid is having to innovate to find new ways to manage the current system conditions – and in particular, system frequency.

-With renewable generation expected to continue breaking records over the summer, periods where generation exceeds demand are likely to become more commonplace.
+With renewable generation expected to continue breaking records over the summer, periods where generation exceeds demand are likely to become more commonplace, and the excesses more extreme.

 Turn off – or turn up

-As a result, National Grid ESO (NGESO) is fast-tracking new measures to manage these challenges – either through generators turning off or consumers turning up demand.
+As a result, National Grid ESO (NGESO) has implemented new measures to manage these challenges – either through generators turning off or consumers turning up demand.

-Generators (1MW or above) or large consumers not currently active in the Balancing Market will therefore be able to earn revenue from participating in NGESO’s new Optional Downward Flexibility Management (ODFM) scheme.
+Generators (1MW or above) or large consumers not currently active in the Balancing Market can now earn revenue from participating in NGESO’s new Optional Downward Flexibility Management (ODFM) scheme.

-It’s also worth noting that to mitigate the risk that ODFM doesn’t deliver the required response, NGESO has also submitted an urgent modification to Ofgem to allow it to trigger emergency disconnection of embedded generation via Distribution System Operators as an action of last resort.
+It’s also worth noting that to mitigate the risk that ODFM doesn’t deliver the required response, NGESO has been granted permission by Ofgem to trigger emergency disconnection of embedded generation via Distribution System Operators as an action of last resort.
 For more on this, see below.

 How ODFM works